-Table 2 lists the number of tagged seeded fish that were released, the number that were recovered by tow cage for each year and the percentage returned from each cage, which is an estimate of the reporting rate for that cage uncorrected for tag shedding.
+Table 2 lists the number of tagged seeded fish that were released, the number recovered by tow cage for each year and the percentage returned from each cage, which is an estimate of the reporting rate for that cage uncorrected for tag shedding.
 Based on these data, Table 3 provides weighted and unweighted (simple) estimates of the mean annual reporting rate which take into account the effects of tag shedding.
 The simple and weighted annual mean estimates are quite similar.
-The largest difference is for the 2004 where the simple mean estimate is 0.550 and the weighted mean is 0.503 (a difference of $\sim 9$ %).
+The largest difference is for the 2004 where the simple mean estimate is 0.550 and the weighted mean is 0.503 (a difference of ~ 9 %).
 As would be expected, even in this case the difference between the weighted and simple mean estimates is not statistically different.
 Since the weighted mean reporting rate gives more weight to cages with large numbers of fish and these in turn would be expected to contain more wild tagged SBT, it follows that the weighted estimates would be the most appropriate to be incorporated into the mortality models that analyze data from wild tagged fish.

-We re-estimated the reporting rates with shedding rates assumed zero and the percentage decreases in the reporting rates were 2.0% for 2002/2003, 10.4% for 2003/2004, 8.0% for 2004/2005, 6.5% for 2005/2006, and 18.6% for 2006/2007.
-The lowest shedding rates associated with group I taggers were in 2002/2003, and the highest shedding rates associated with group IV taggers, were in 2003/2004, 2004/2005 and 2006/2007.
+We re-estimated the reporting rates with shedding rates assumed zero and the percentage decreases in the reporting rates were 2.0% for 2002/2003, 10.4% for 2003/2004, 8.0% for 2004/2005, 6.5% for 2005/2006, 18.6% for 2006/2007, and 4.6% for 2007/2008.
 The magnitude of the differences in the reporting rates corrected and uncorrected for shedding rates in the different years are in accordance with what would be expected based on the differences in the shedding rates.
-This demonstrates the importance of ensuring that sufficient numbers of fish are double tagged to be able to adequately estimate the shedding rate by tagger.
-In this regard, it is worth noting that although the overall shedding rates were the highest in 2006/2007, they did not result in a higher coefficient of variation associated with the reporting rate compared with other years.
+This demonstrates the importance of ensuring that a sufficient number of fish are double tagged to be able to adequately estimate the shedding rate by tagger.
+In this regard, it is worth noting that although the overall shedding rates were the highest in 2006/2007, they did not result in a higher coefficient of variation associated with the reporting rate compared with other years (Table 4).
 Nevertheless, striving to keep shedding rates low is important to ensure that estimates of reporting and shedding rates are not confounded - particularly situations in which zero or very low numbers of tags are returned and where there is dependence between the two tags on fish.